-All of our Investment and Retirement APIs now fully support investing in a risk category, for any term and risk benchmark.
+All of our Investment and Retirement APIs now fully support investing in a risk profile, for any term and risk benchmark.
 The fund object has 2 new fields to support this:

-It is also now possible to specify an index when utilising the ability to view the user's forecast in today's prices.
+You can now specify an index when using the ability to view the user's forecast in today's prices.

 There have been a number of bug fixes included in this release in order to improve the functionality offered to users entering retirement.